 How Does the Cloud Work?

-A cloud, in the technology sense, is the term used to describe servers and compute resources that are accessed remotely, over the internet.
-When it comes to cloud computing, you have the endpoint, the datacentre, and the cloud:
+A cloud, in the technical sense, is the term used to describe servers and compute resources that are accessed remotely, over the internet.
+When it comes to cloud computing, you have the endpoint, the data centre, and the cloud:

 - Endpoint – This is your computer, or whatever device you are using the access the cloud service.

 - Datacentre – This is where all the hardware and infrastructure required to create and maintain a cloud is kept.